Bugs are gross, and nobody wants them buzzing around their home and especially not their houseplants!

 How Pests Invade Houseplants

 Unfortunately, pests can gain access to your houseplants in more than one way.
-Some pests, such as gnats and flies, can come in anytime your front door or window is open without barrier.
-Other pests can come in with your plant from the shop, greenhouse, or outdoor garden you buy it from.
-Other bugs burrow themselves into your potting soil and go almost entirely unnoticed until it is too late.
+Some pests, such as gnats and flies, can come in anytime your front door or window is open without a screen.
+Other pests can come with your plant from the shop, greenhouse, or outdoor garden where you buy your plant.
+Some bugs burrow themselves deep into the potting soil and go almost entirely unnoticed until it is too late.

 To eliminate the possibility of future pests invading your home, follow these tips:

 Get To Know Your Houseplant

 Knowing your houseplants’ growth patterns and appearance is incredibly helpful.
 It is a good idea to fully research their type and become well-versed in proper care and growth expectations.
 The better you know your houseplant, the quicker you will be able to notice any signs of possible infestation.